inigokintana/homelab-2-prod-ai-golden-path/README.md

 │   ├── dapr: distributed application runtime helping microservices standardization and agent implementation │   ├── ollama: local LLM/SLM offering an API
-│   ├── timescaleDB: postgreSQL with vector database support, our RAG database using pgAI vectorizer ├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it through to LLM │   ├── 1-user-web
+│   ├── timescaleDB: postgreSQL with vector database support, our RAG database using pgAI vectorizer ├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it through to LLM/SLM │   ├── 1-user-web
 │   ├── 2-injection-agent-web-dapr
 │   ├── 3-injection-agent-docs